 This type of perturbation is characterized by a central overdense region compensated by a surrounding underdense one approaching the background density at infinity, consistently with the condition seen in(\ref{comp_cond}).
-The parameters $\mt{A}$ and $\Delta$ are controlling respectively the peak amplitude and the length scale of the perturbation.
-Using (\ref{rm}) and (\ref{r0}) we can calculate $r_m$ and $r_0$ which allows to compute the value of $\delta_m$ and $\delta_0$ defined in \eqref{delta_m} and \eqref{delta_0} as
+The parameters $\mt{A}$ and $\Delta$ are controlling respectively the peak amplitude and the lengthscale of the perturbation.
+Using (\ref{rm}) and (\ref{r0}) we can calculate $r_m$ and $r_0$ which allow computations of the values of $\delta_m$ and $\delta_0$ defined in \eqref{delta_m} and \eqref{delta_0} as